divinecuration/divinecuration.github.io/_posts/2021-01-15-logic-notes.md

 mathjax: true
 ---

 This is a quick summary of a few points I found striking in a brief high-level dive into category theory.
-I first has some contact with category theory several years ago while studying computability, logic, and set theory.
+I first had some contact with category theory several years ago while studying computability, logic, and set theory.
 At the time I had some difficulty seeing what conceptual resources it could offer (to either the foundations of mathematics or philosophy) that weren't already present in set theory.
 Recently there's been several strings tugging at me to take another look at it---[relationships drawn between Kant's logic and type theory]({{site.baseurl}}/assets/pdf/lof-synthetic-a-priori.pdf), for example, or Badiou's appeal to topos theory in the Logics of Worlds (which I have not read).

 <!--more-->